CompuTec/computec-docs/docs/wms/administrator-guide/upgrade.md

     - Locate CompuTec WMS Client, right-click it, and select Uninstall.
     - Repeat the same process for CompuTec WMS Server.

-2. Ensure you have the latest installers for both the WMS Server and WMS Client components.
+2. Ensure you have the latest installers for both the CompuTec WMS Server and Client components.
 You can download them from [here](../releases/download.md)
 3. Perform the installation procedure described [here](././installation/requirements.md) using new files.
 Please fulfill the [requirements](./installation/requirements.md) and install both [WMS Server](../administrator-guide/installation/wms-server/overview.md) and [WMS Client](../administrator-guide/installation/wms-client/wms-desktop-client.md) components.

 ---